alchemyplatform/rundler/docs/architecture.md

 ## Builder

-The builder module is used to gather user operations out of the mempool and colate them together within a bundle and send them as a bundle to get propogated on chain.
+The builder module is used to propose, send and track transactions that need to be bundled together and pushed onto the chain.
 There are 3 components to the builder module that have repsective purposes.

 ### Sender

 The sender components function is to forward the bundled user operations to a node url or to a relay server (eg. Flashbots) if the chain is supported.